 Use the template provided in Blackboard (Assignments).
 The examples show the use of hyperlinks, both within the PowerPoint document and to the Web.
 Please include both of these types of links in your document.
 Create a folder on your desktop for the project as you begin.
 Create all links to documents within that folder.
 Do not move files outside the original folder, or the links to other documents will not work properly.
 For instructions on how to accomplish these hyperlinks, see this document for instructions.
 Please see Blackboard (Assignments) for other important documents including complete instructions for creating your WebQuest and student handout, grading rubric, planning sheet, and a sample project with sample lesson plan.
 NOTE: Sample projects are not "perfect," but are representative of the assignment.

-A lesson plan for the WebQuest you create that follows the ASSURE model format described in the text should accompany your WebQuest.
+A lesson plan for the WebQuest you create that follows the UTM TEAM model format should accompany your WebQuest.
 The lesson plan should be submitted in a Word file (.doc) or in Rich Text Format (.rtf).
-Each objective should be clearly linked to the TNCore Standards (where possible).
+Each objective should be clearly linked to the Tennessee state standards (where possible).
 Students from a state other than Tennessee should use their own state standards (provide a Web link to these standards).
 Pay particular attention to the way in which objectives are written.
-Carefully follow the model as detailed in the text.

 One of the primary purposes of the WebQuest is to create a learning experience that encourages students to use higher order thinking skills (application of knowledge).
 This requires more of the student than simply researching information and answering questions and/or writing a report.
 For your WebQuest, you must select a type of task from A Taxonomy of Tasks.
 The "retelling" task is the only type of task not appropriate for this assignment.